ading2210/libcurl.js/README.md

 ```js
 libcurl.set_websocket("ws://localhost:6001/");
 ```
+If the websocket proxy URL is not set and one of the other API functions is called, an error will be thrown.

 ## Proxy Server:
 The proxy server consists of a standard [Wisp](https://github.com/MercuryWorkshop/wisp-protocol) server, allowing multiple TCP connections to share the same websocket.